bioimageit/bioimageit/website/documentation/parameters_exploration.md

 Add two "Generate" nodes and rename them "Generate gaussian_std" and "Generate pvalue".
 Set the `values` parameter of the "Generate gaussian_std" to `30,60,120`.
 Set the `logspace` parameter of the "Generate pvalue" to `-3,-5,3` to generale the values `[0.001, 0.0001, 0.00001]`.

-Add "List files" node to open the FISH folder from the [Getting Started tutorial]().
+Add "List files" node to open the FISH folder from the [FISH analysis tutorial](tutorials/FOLS2_and_CSF1R_detection.md).
 Filter the images to obtain a single image by entering `13432*` in the `filter` parameter.

 Add a "Merge" node.
 This node enables to merge its input DataFrames using the [pandas DataFrame.merge() method](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.merge.html#pandas.DataFrame.merge).
 Select "Merge" and set its `how` parameter to `cross` in order to creates the cartesian product from input DataFrames.
 Connect the outputs of the three first nodes to the "Merge" input.